vishakhagupta10/feature_detection/README.md

-# Face Detection and Features recognition  using DLib
+# Face Detection and Features Recognition  using DLib

 Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real-world problems.
 This library works only on the gray-scale image.